-Multi-species gene expression clustering, gene expression patterns of hourglass during embryo development, identification of intra-species ncRNAs/TARs that potentially function similarly.
 (A) Gene-gene co-association matrix for human, worm, and fly genes.
-The matrix elements represent the frequency in which two genes are assigned to the same module in the multiple runs of the integrated clustering algorithm.
+The matrix elements represent the frequency at which two genes are assigned to the same module in the multiple runs of the integrated clustering algorithm.
 Blocks along the diagonal represent modules of human, worm, and fly genes.
 Blocks from different species with high co-appearance frequency (off-diagonal positions) form cross-species modules.
-Isolated blocks form species specific modules.
-A high fraction of genes in the conservative modules have orthologous partners among 56 Ensembl species.
-Species-specific modules, on the other hand, have few orthologs across the 56 species.
-(B) Two examples of standardized gene expression across stages/samples for mapped ncRNA/TARs (dashed lines) and orthologous genes (solid lines).
-The left figure shows ncRNA/TARs highly correlated with corresponding HOX genes in worm (lin-39), fly (Dfd) and human (HOXB4).
-The expression of ncRNA, mir-10, correlates strongly with Dfd in fly (r=0.66, p<6e-4 in fly) and the expression of hsa-mir-10a highly correlates with HOXB4 expression level (r=0.88, p<2e-9).
-A novel TAR (chrIII:8871234-2613) strongly correlates with lin-39 (r=0.91, p<4e-13).
-The right figure shows three novel TARs in human (chr19:7698570-7701990), worm (chrII:11469045-440), fly (chr2L:2969620-772) are negatively correlated with the expression of three orthologous genes: SGCB in human (r=-0.91, p<3e-16), sgcb-1 in worm (r=-0.86, p<2e-7), and Scgbeta in fly (r=-0.82, p<4e-8).
-(C) The hourglass patterns of conserved modules.
-In the top panel, the expression levels of a module in D. melanogaster and its orthologous counterparts in other 5 fly species are plotted against time.
+Isolated blocks form species-specific modules.
+(B) The left figure shows ncRNA/TARs highly correlated with corresponding HOX orthologs in worm (lin-39), fly (Dfd) and human (HOXB4).
+The expression of ncRNA, mir-10, correlates strongly with Dfd in fly (r=0.66, p<6e-4 in fly), and hsa-mir-10a, with HOXB4 in human (r=0.88, p<2e-9).
+A TAR (chrIII:8871234-2613) strongly correlates with lin-39 (r=0.91, p<4e-13).
+The right figure shows three TARs in human (chr19:7698570-7701990), worm (chrII:11469045-440), and fly (chr2L:2969620-772) that are negatively correlated with the expression of three orthologous genes: SGCB in human (r=-0.91, p<3e-16), sgcb-1 in worm (r=-0.86, p<2e-7), and Scgbeta in fly (r=-0.82, p<4e-8).
+(C) In the top panel, the expression levels of a conserved module in D. melanogaster and its orthologous counterparts in other 5 Drosophila species are plotted against time.
 The x-axis represents the middle time points of two-hour periods at fly embryo stages.
-The boxes represent the log10 modular expression levels of 6 Drosophila species centered by their median.
-The modular expression divergence (inter-quartile region) became minimal during the fly phylotypic stage (brown), 8-10 hours.
-In the middle panel, the boxes show the log10 modular expression levels of 16 conserved modules in D. melanogaster only.
-The modular expression levels have the minimal variance across 16 conserved modules at the phylotypic stage (brown) in the single species.
-The bottom panel shows the modular expression correlations per 2-hour window (Pearson correlation per 5 stages, middle time of two-hour period in x-axis) among 16 modules in worm.
-We found that the modular correlations (median shown as bar height in y-axis) achieved highest during the worm phylotypic stages (brown), 6-8 hours.
+The boxes represent the log10 modular expression levels from microarray data of 6 Drosophila species centered by their medians.
+The modular expression divergence (inter-quartile region) becomes minimal during the fly phylotypic stage (brown, 8-10 hours).
+In the middle panel, the boxes show the modular expression levels of 16 conserved modules in fly using only modENCODE RNA-seq data.
+The modular expression levels have the minimal variance across 16 conserved modules at the phylotypic stage (brown) in D. melanogaster.
+The bottom panel shows the modular expression correlations over a sliding 2-hour window (Pearson correlation per 5 stages, middle time of two-hour period in x-axis) among 16 modules in worm.
+We found that the modular correlations (median shown as bar height in y-axis) are highest during the worm phylotypic stages (brown), 6-8 hours.
+(More details on all parts of this in Figure S4.)

-Fig 7 - Developmental Stage Mapping between Worm & Fly
+Fig 7 - Worm & Fly Developmental Stage Alignment

-(A) Alignment of worm and fly developmental stages based on worm-fly orthologs.
-Two sets of matching are exhibited.
+(A) Alignment of worm and fly developmental stages based on all worm-fly orthologs.
 (B) Alignment of worm and fly developmental stages based on hourglass genes only.
-The alignment exhibited a gap, perfectly matching the phylotypic stage .
-(C) Worm “early embryo” and “late embryo” stages are matched with fly “early embryo” and “late embryo” respectively in the 1st set of matching (lower panel), and they are also matched with fly “L1” and “prepupa-pupa” stages respectively in the 2nd set of matching (upper panel).
-Additionally, worm “dauer” is matched with fly “L1” and “L3”, and worm “adult” is matched with both fly “early embryo” and “female adult”.
+The alignment exhibits a gap, perfectly matching the phylotypic stage .
+Part (C) shows the key aligned stages from parts (A) and (B).
+Worm “early embryo” and “late embryo” stages are matched with fly “early embryo” and “late embryo” respectively in the “lower diagonal” set of matches, and they are also matched with fly “L1” and “prepupa-pupa” stages respectively in the “upper diagonal” set of matches.

-Fig 8 - Histone and TF Models for Gene Expression
+Fig 8 – TF and Histone Models for Gene Expression